aragilar/dnd-flask/data/documentation/conditions.md

 ## Blinded

 * A blinded creature can't see and automatically fails any ability check that requires sight.
-* Attack rolls agsinst the creature have advantage, and the creature's attack rolls have disadvantage.
+* Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

 ## Charmed

-* A charmed creature can't attack the charmer or target the charmer with hermful abilities or magical effects.
+* A charmed creature can't attack the charmer or target the charmer with harmful abilities or magical effects.
 * The charmer has advantage on any ability check to interact socially with the creature.

 ## Deafened